-1. The subordinate clause is necessary or entailed (inevitable).

-2. The truth of the subordinate clause may lead to the expectation of the fact that the superordinate clause may turn out to be the false truth.

-3. The truth of the subordinate clause does not reduce the truth of the superordinate clause.
+- 1. The subordinate clause is necessary or entailed (inevitable). - 2.
+The truth of the subordinate clause may lead to the expectation of the fact that the superordinate clause may turn out to be the false truth. - 3.
+The truth of the subordinate clause does not reduce the truth of the superordinate clause.

-An adverbial clause of pure or universal concessive action contains such a proposition, in spite of which the "truth" is asserted in the principal clause as well [22: 703].
-The difference between the positional arrangements of different concessive clause types of а lies primarily in the primacy of the informational load or organization of clauses in a complex sentence, namely: the presiding informational part of the sentence is licensed more emphasis [16: 734].
+adverbial clause of pure universal concessive action contains such a proposition, in spite of which the "truth" is asserted in the principal clause as well [22: 703].
+The difference between the positional arrangements of different concessive clause of а primarily in the primacy the informational load or organization of clauses in a complex sentence, namely: the presiding informational part of the sentence is licensed more emphasis [16: 734].

-In the Old English period, as well as in the subsequent Middleand Early Modern English, it has been certified a reflection of the mutual relationship of concessive action between the meanings of concession, condition, contrast, cause in the respective types of complex sentences with the formation of semantics in all concessive studied which leads to sentence types, the unfolding realization and of the concessive action in the matrix / main clause.
+In the Old English period, as well as in the subsequent Middleand Modern English, it has been certified a reflection of the mutual relationship of concessive action between the meanings of concession, condition, contrast, cause in the respective types of complex sentences with the formation semantics in all concessive studied which leads to sentence types, the unfolding realization and concessive action in the matrix / main clause.

-The polysemantics of the conjunctive structure, which enables express hypotactic relations and the wide use of correlative adverbial-conjunctive structures already in Old English, determines the implementation of both additional grammatical factors of this type of connection, and the relevant use paradigm of the semantic of the concessive action in adverbial clauses with the shades of universal, conditional, contrastive, causative concession [3: 9].
+The polysemantics of the conjunctive structure, which enables express hypotactic relations and the wide use of correlative adverbial-conjunctive structures already in Old English, determines the implementation of both additional grammatical factors of this type of connection, and the relevant use paradigm the semantic concessive action in adverbial clauses with the shades of universal, conditional, contrastive, causative concession [3: 9].